CASL Awards, Grant and Scholarship

 To honor a classroom teacher who participates in the necessary steps to establish an instructional partnership with the library media specialist.

-CASL's Technology Users Group Awards:
+CASL's TechIT Awards:

 The CT Association of School Librarians Technology Users Group annually grants up to three awards of $1,000 each to recognize excellence in the integration of technology into classroom learning.
 Projects that integrate many subjects and incorporate technology represent the future of education.
 CASL recognizes that technology is only a tool that enhances learning or the presentation of learning.
 Creative projects that show the power of technology through engaged learning are encouraged. $1,000 is given to the individual teachers for completed or on-going projects to be used as they wish.
 In the event of a team application, the monetary award will be divided equally among the individuals.